xzzulz/xoL/README.md

 ## xoL graphical programming language

 xoL is a graphic based programming language.
 Currently just a concept design, as it has not been implemented.
 It is an attempt to create a graphical language, that can be as good or better than text based languages.
+The language intro is also here: http://xol.space

 ## Project status